definitelyarjun/personal-indic-vllm/README.md

 5. Speak in Malayalam
 6. The application will:
    - Convert your speech to text
-   - Process it through an LLM
+   - LLM generates a response to the input text
    - Convert the response back to speech
-   - Play the audio response

 ## Technical Details